tiagodavi70/ua_infovis/D3_v6_5/Lesson_05/README.md

 Analyse the results, try drag the nodes.
 You can try the `miserables.json` file.
 Modify the visualization to your taste and tweak the force parameters.

 ## Tree
 Now create a tree layout to visualize DETI hierarchy (deti.json).
-Start crating the hierarchy using this:
+Start creating the hierarchy using this:
 ``` javascript
 let root = d3.hierarchy(data);
 ```